apache/royale-docs/user-interface/flex-equivalents.md

 - BorderContainer - using UIBase
 - Advanced DataGrid - TreeGrid
 - Canvas
+- Routing: in Flex this was called "deep linking".
+This allowed changing the URL to use browser history to navigate an application.

 ## Flex features that are not yet available in Royale